-Now we describe a gathering procedure for any rigid configuration, regardless of the number of robots.
+In this section we show a gathering procedure for any rigid configuration, regardless of the number of robots.
 The main idea of the procedure is to elect a single robot and move it until it hits one of its neighboring robots, thus creating a single multiplicity, and then to apply Procedure Single-Multiplicity-Gathering.
 The elected robot must be such that during its walk the rigidity property is not lost.
 In order to achieve this goal, we perform the election as follows.
 First the robots elect a pair of neighboring robots at maximum distance (there may be several such pairs, whence the need for election).
 Then they choose among them the robot which has the other neighboring robot closer.
-Ties can be broken easily.
+Ties can be broken easily (see the details of the algorithm).

 In order to elect a robot we need to linearly order all possible views.
 This can be done in many ways.
 One of them is to order lexicographically all finite sequences of integers and number them by consecutive natural numbers.
 Then a view becomes a set of two natural numbers.
 Treat these sets as ordered pairs of natural numbers in increasing order, order these pairs lexicographically, and assign them consecutive natural numbers in increasing order.
 We fix the resulting linear order of views and this numbering beforehand, adding it to the algorithm for all robots.
-We call this procedure Rigid-Gathering.
+The natural number assigned to a view will be called the code of this view.